dreamgrove/dreamgrove/content/guardian/azerite-analysis.md

 Because some of the effects on the traits scale with item level, I will be assuming an item level of 370 (Heroic Uldir) for all trait values.

+ - focus mainly on single ranks, since majority of value is in non-scaling effects
+ - focus only on tier 3 traits: guardian traits and general traits that directly compete
+ -

 # Druid Traits

 The following traits are available only to Druids.
 Most of these are Guardian specific, but some are shared between Feral and Balance as well.
 You are guaranteed at least one Guardian specific trait and one generic trait on every azerite piece, although it is possible to have more if one of the shared traits is present for another spec.